davidsun0/jclass/README.md

 versions. jclass does not ensure that a JVM will accept a generated class.

 It is up to the user to correctly match class file features.

-## Current Status

-jclass is in its still in development.
-The API is mostly stable, but there may be more symbols exported in the future.
-For that reason, do not `(:use :jclass)` in your packages.

-### Planned Feature: Bytecode Offsets

-In their raw form, these attributes work with bytecode offsets.
-The bytecode layer makes calculating offsets easy with the `label` pseudoinstruction.

-- [ ] Code attribute
-- [ ] StackMapTable attribute
-- [ ] LineNumberTable attribute
-- [ ] LocalVariableTable attribute
-- [ ] LocalVariableTypeTable attribute
-- [ ] RuntimeVisibleTypeAnnotations attribute
-- [ ] RuntimeInvisibleTypeAnnotations attribute

 ### Implemented Structures by JVM Spec Section